 $ refactrctl rerun [options...] <id>

-argument may be provided directly as a command argument, or as STDIN, e.g. (assuming bash):
+The <id> argument may be provided as a command argument or through STDIN, for example:

 $ echo <id> | refactrl rerun [options...]

-option can be supplied to wait until rescheduled run is finished.
+A --wait option can be supplied to wait until the rescheduled run is finished.